Ajatt-Tools/impd/README.md

 * `extract_audio_add_args`.
   Defines an array of additional arguments which should be passed to `ffmpeg` when extracting audio tracks from videos.
+* `ignored_chapters_pattern`.
+Awk RegExp to match chapters in the input file.
+  If it matches, any subtitle inside the chapter start and end time is ignored.
+  By default, it is set to ignore chapters whose name contains `PV`, `OP`, `ED`, or `Intro`.

 **Example config file:**